dotnet/docs/docs/core/docker/build-container.md

 ## Create the Dockerfile

 The *Dockerfile* file is used by the `docker build` command to create a container image.
-This file is a plaintext file named *Dockerfile* that does not have an extension.
+This file is a plaintext file named *Dockerfile* that doesn't have an extension.

 In your terminal, navigate up a directory to the working folder you created at the start.
 Create a file named *Dockerfile* in your working folder and open it in a text editor.
 Depending on the type of application you're going to containerize, choose the ASP.NET Core runtime or the .NET Core runtime.
-When in doubt, choose the ASP.NET Core runtime which includes the .NET Core runtime.
+When in doubt, choose the ASP.NET Core runtime, which includes the .NET Core runtime.

 - ASP.NET Core runtime